Intra-day update: rupee appreciates against US dollar

 - Currency hovers at 286-287 level in inter-bank market

-The Pakistani rupee registered improvement against the US dollar, appreciating nearly 0.35% during the early hours of trading in the inter-bank market on Wednesday.
+The Pakistani rupee appreciated against the US dollar, gaining 0.15% during the early hours of trading in the inter-bank market on Wednesday.

 This is an intra-day update